Governance Structure

 Meet the National Strategic Leads

-Chief Constable Charlie Hall
+Chief Constable Ben-Julian Harrington

 JESIP National Police Strategic Lead and Senior Responsible Officer, JESIP Interoperability Board Chair